-CHIEF EXECUTIVE OFFICER FOOD AND DRUGS AUTHORITY GHANA drug development process, the basis and relevance of regulatory and ethical oversight, requirements for optimum control of a clinical trial including documentation review and Good Clinical Practise inspections.
+DELESE A. A. DARKO CHIEF EXECUTIVE OFFICER FOOD AND DRUGS AUTHORITY GHANA of regulatory and ethical oversight, and requirements for optimum control of a clinical trial including documentation review and Good Clinical Practice inspections.
 The role of expert bodies in the regulation of clinical trials and the essence of timelines in the conduct of trials is also discussed.